AlanRamsay112/2i-Code-Test/README.md

 # 2i-Code-Test

+The IDE used:
+Apache NetBeans 12.0

+Language:
+Java

 The task for this is to:

 In a language of your choice, using all best practice principles you’re